Klaim/stdcxx-privext/proposal/draft.md

 * All of the PEMs implemented by the helper cannot access the data members of X directly `x._i = 42` vs `_i = 42`.
 We are forced to write our private methods using C style procedural syntax instead of taking advantage of the C++ implicit `this` pointer.
 * The set of PEMs are restricted to the class definition of XHelper.
 We cannot arbitrarily introduce new PEMS without modifying XHelper or creating yet another subclass of XHelper.
 * XHelper static member function signatures cannot use symbols with internal linkage unless XHelper itself resides in only one translation unit.
+* This technique is obscure and not well known, a first class language feature would be more accessible to new users.
+* The fact that this technique was discovered shows a need for PEMs in the community.

 Alternatives and Additions